2026 Conference Program

 4:00 p.m. to 5:00 p.m.

-F6 :Basics of Flex Design
+9 : Basics of Flex Design

 Lauren Waslick, Newgrange Design

 Venturing into the world of flexible circuit design might seem intimidating if you have only designed rigid boards in the past.
 While flex design does have important differences to be aware of, many of the basic principles are the same.
-As a designer, it is important to understand how they are different and where the key differences fall in the design process.
+As a designer, it is important to understand how they differ and where the key differences fall in the design process.
 The goal of this presentation is to provide guidance on what to watch out for in each step of the design process when designing a flex board for the first time.

 Key topics to be covered: